 Visit www.gbfb.org/covid-19-update for more information, including ways you can make a donation, form a team and raise funds or volunteer your times and services.

 During this period of social distancing, here are a few ways you can continue to support the Haley House community:

-- Donate to their Emergency Fund – Since they switched the Haley House Soup Kitchen (23 Dartmouth St., South End) to take out, members of the live-in community have been able to serve an average of 70 meals each day.
-Funds will be used to purchase food and materials for these take-out meals and as emergency support for their staff.
+- Donate to their Emergency Fund – Since they switched their soup kitchen (23 Dartmouth St. South End) to take out, members of the Live-In Community have served more than 1,000 meals each week.
+Funds will be used to purchase food and materials for their take-out meals and as emergency support for their staff.

-- Purchase Gift Cards for Haley House Bakery Cafe or Order Take Out/Delivery – Help stabilize finances for their newly re-launched social enterprise at the Haley House Bakery Café (12 Dade St. Roxbury) by purchasing gift cards or ordering their take out or delivery.
-Make sure to follow them on social media for live-streamed concerts and ways to support artists through virtual programming in collaboration with SIDE Presents.
+- Purchase Gift Cards for Haley House Bakery Cafe or Order Take Out/Delivery – (12 Dade St. Roxbury) – Make sure to follow them on social media for live-streamed events and ways to support artists through virtual programming.

 - Donate Non-Perishable Food or Sanitizing Items – See the list of in-kind donations they can use or send them items from their Amazon Charity Lists.

 For more than 54 years, the Haley House has and continues to believe in #FoodWithPurpose and the #PowerOfCommunity.